 Enchanted: Forest of Light

-Enchanted: Forest of Light returns to Descanso Gardens beginning on Sunday, November 18th and continuing through January 6, 2019 (5:30 pm to 10:00 pm each night).
+Enchanted: Forest of Light returns to Descanso Gardens beginning on Sunday, November 17th and continuing through January 5, 2020 (5:30 pm to 10:00 pm each night).
 If you’re not familiar with it, Enchanted: Forest of Light is an “interactive, nighttime experience.”
 This one-mile walk is a rain or shine event.
-Stroll through and discover twinkling tulips, spinning polyhedrons, and “trees aglow in technicolor light.”
-Tickets must be purchased in advance and online.
+Stroll through and and marvel at the “variety of large-scale light displays, many of which are interactive, allowing visitors to manipulate the lights and sounds.”
+Tickets must be purchased in advance and are available online.

 Christmas on the Farm